element-hq/element-meta/docs/crypto/trust_v2.md

 - ~~Indicator for device verification~~ => legacy and not required anymore as device verification will be forced during FTUE and there will be other handling for unverified devices, making this information redundant for other users
 	- ~~One of the user's devices is unverified~~ (red shield with exclamation mark)
 	- ~~All devices of the user are verified~~ (green shield with checkmark)
+- Indicator for encryption/trust (in DM / room details)
+	- behaves like the room encryption indicator

 ### Room